| 1935 Chevy ELECTRICAL SYSTEM

 various units comprising the electric starting, lighting and

+ignition systems on the Chevrolet car and truck.
 If the service men will carefully study the few simple principles

 of electricity and magnetism given on the following pages, they